Your glass is full and empty. Or are you concerned about the empty bottle — do you make decisions based on substance or essence?

-I was sitting having a drink with a friend and we were discussing one of my previous posts, My Tuesday Evening with Living Death (https://medium.com/what-i-learned-today/b52afdfc281) where I address this idea of having a full heart.
+I was sitting having a conversation with a friend and we were discussing one of my previous posts, My Tuesday Evening with Living Death (https://medium.com/what-i-learned-today/b52afdfc281) where I address this idea of having a full heart.
 We were also discussing a previous conversation we had about how in order to make room for change (personal, social, whatever), one must “make space” or “empty their cup.”
 For example, to start adding different things to a routine such as working out, one simply cannot just start going to the gym, some part of their old routine must die, such as watching a TV show.

 Recently an old elementary school friend’s mother died.
 We were not super close so my folks found it sort of strange that I was so compelled to go to her funeral.
 I know why I want to go, although I was kinda ashamed to tell my mother.
 She was trying to figure it out and I finally just blurted out “I wanna be a part of it.”
 For some reason I so badly wanted to go and witness this celebration of life.